VOLTS

 <actions>

-<!-- As we're using call functionality here - define list of codecs -->
+<!-- As we're using call functionality here - define the list of codecs -->

 <action type="codec" disable="all"/>